 Stuntman Jake Lombard tested all of this new equipment, then they shot the final scene, with Lombard as Bond, Worth as the pilot and Ron Luginbill as Jaws.
-It took 88 skydives to shoot, and everything except the closeups of Moore and Kiel are from the real skydive footage.
+It took 88 skydives to shoot, and everything except the closeups of Roger Moore and Richard Kiel are from the real skydive footage.

 Bond, M and the Minister of Defence walk in to Drax's laboratory wearing gas masks and find it has been entirely refurbished with a "surprised" Drax waiting for them, utterly humiliating Bond in front of his bosses.
 Magnificent Bastard indeed.

 The river chase in Brazil where Bond drives his sleek, silver speedboat loaded with weapons as he is pursued by Jaws and then makes a grand getaway on a hang-glider built into its roof...just as he launches off a waterfall.

 The pheasant hunting scene.
 Hugo Drax hands Bond a rifle to take a shot at some pheasants, all while one of his snipers is sitting in a tree and aiming for Bond.
 Bond fires... and misses.

 The scene where Bond disables the station's gravity is truly impressive when you bear in mind this was filmed pre-CGI.
 The scene features the largest number of weightless actors ever filmed (on wires).

 The space special effects.Holy shit.
 Even nowadays, on the Blu-Ray version, those model shots and laser guns look really damn good.
 If they stole from Star Wars, they at least stole one of the things Star Wars did right.